pjbiggs/Massey203311/Week1/Week1.md

           1
 ```

 If this has worked, you have changed code on your own, and exported your first data out of R. Great.
-Go to your home directory to see your plot.
+Go to your `Module1` folder inside `203311` to see your plot.
 There’s much more of this to come later in the course.